gcgworld/High-C/README.md

 ### You're fuckin' nuts guy.

-Yeah well, I'm totally cool with it sounds like a personal problem.
+Yeah well, I'm totally cool with it, sounds like a personal problem.

-Seriously, don't use this.
-It's a joke, not a tool.
+*Seriously, don't use this.
+It's a joke, not a tool.*